digital-blueprint/handbook/docs/howtos/docker.md

 How to set up docker/docker-compose on Ubuntu/Debian:

 - Install docker: `sudo apt install docker.io`
-- Install docker-compose: `sudo apt install docker-compose`
+- Install docker-compose: `sudo apt install docker-compose-v2`
 - Add your user to the `docker` group so you don't have to use `sudo` for invoking docker: `sudo usermod -aG docker $USER`. `$USER` will automatically be replaced with your username and this will only take